pgdr/gamedev/README.md

 \noindent is the distance and a form of linked list leading from each vertex to a vertex closer to the start.

+In fact, since BFS (and as we will later see, Dijkstra's algorithm) finds the shortest path from a specific _source_ to all other vertices (unless specifically aborted once we reach our target, of course), we sometimes refer to this problem as \textsc{Single Source Shortest Path}, or SSSP for short.